PlaidCloud/website/content/en/docs/reference/kubernetes-api/service-resources/ingress-v1.md

 - **resource** (<a href="{{< ref "../common-definitions/typed-local-object-reference#TypedLocalObjectReference" >}}">TypedLocalObjectReference</a>)

-  Resource is an ObjectRef to another Kubernetes resource in the namespace of the Ingress object.
+  Resource is an ObjectRef to another PlaidCloud resource in the namespace of the Ingress object.
 If resource is specified, a service.Name and service.Port must not be specified.
 This is a mutually exclusive setting with "Service".

 - **service** (IngressServiceBackend)

   Service references a Service as a Backend.
 This is a mutually exclusive setting with "Resource".

   <a name="IngressServiceBackend"></a>
-  *IngressServiceBackend references a Kubernetes Service as a Backend.*
+  *IngressServiceBackend references a PlaidCloud Service as a Backend.*

   - **service.name** (string), required